rdappel/courses/pages/version-control-essentials/assignments/branching-practice.md

 git clone https://github.com/fvtc/vce-branching-practice.git
 ```

-> You can fork this repository if you want, but it's not necessary for this assignment.
+> [!NOTE] You can fork this repository if you want, but it's not necessary for this assignment.

 2. **Create a `dev` branch**